20 Hours / 20 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who conduct forensic or clinical assessments where malingering may be a concern.
-It is suitable for practitioners working in specialized fields such as forensic psychology, neuropsychology, and clinical psychology.
-The program is relevant for professionals practicing in settings like forensic hospitals, correctional facilities, private practices, and court clinics.
-The content is tailored to accommodate all levels of experience, from beginners to advanced practitioners.
+This training is intended for mental health and allied professionals who conduct forensic or clinical assessments where malingering may be a concern.
+It is suitable for those practicing in specialized fields such as forensic psychology, neuropsychology, and clinical psychology, and is relevant for individuals involved in the assessment and evaluation of malingering in various contexts.

 • Experience Level